jhpyle/docassemble/_docs/config.md

 You will need to create the bucket before using it; **docassemble** will not create it for you.

+### <a name="azure"></a>azure

+If you are using [Azure blob storage] to store shared files, enter your account name, account key, and container name as follows:

+{% highlight yaml %}
+azure:
+  enable: False
+  account name: example-com
+  account key: 1TGSCr2P2uSw9/CLoucfNIAEFcqakAC7kiVwJsKLX65X3yugWwnNFRgQRfRHtenGVcc5KujusYUNnXXGXruDCA==
+  container: yourcontainername
+{% endhighlight %}

+You will need to create the container before using it; **docassemble** will not create it for you.

 ### <a name="ec2"></a>ec2

 If you are running **docassemble** from within an [Amazon EC2]